3E Accounting Setups Work-Life Balanced Workplaces to Address High-Stress Working Culture Which Will Spur Employee’s Productivity and Contribution

 Cultivation of Work-life Balance in the Workplace

-Back in Singapore, founder of 3E Accounting, Lawrence Chai had setup their accounting firm as the move to beat job stress due to prolonged working hours as auditors.
-He understood that when stress levels spike, employee’s productivity will plummet.
-It is because stress can alter employee’s concentration.
+Back in Singapore, the management of 3E Accounting had set up its corporate service provider as a move to address job stress caused by prolonged working hours as auditors.
+The management understood that when stress levels spike, employees’ productivity can decline because stress may affect employees’ concentration.

-Lawrence is in the driver seats in terms of managing work stress when he started his company that emphasis work-life balance.
-He has incorporated the idea of work-life balance in their offices across Singapore, Malaysia and Hong Kong, where employees enjoy a slew of wellness benefits, for example, flexible working hours.
-The cultivation of work-life balance in their workplace paid off when 3E Accounting’s staff are less stressed and more productive, which has, in turn, contributed to high staff retention.
+The management has taken the lead in managing work stress by building a company culture that emphasises work-life balance.
+This idea has been incorporated across their offices in Singapore, Malaysia, and Hong Kong, where employees enjoy a range of wellness benefits, such as flexible working hours.
+The cultivation of work-life balance in the workplace has paid off, as 3E Accounting’s staff are less stressed and more productive, which has, in turn, contributed to high staff retention.

-While the right amount of stress will motivate employees to perform and deliver good results, the excessive amount of work stress will do the opposite.
-Therefore, the keyword here is “balance” – a healthy and balanced workplace will actually spur employee’s productivity and contribution.
+While the right amount of stress can motivate employees to perform and deliver good results, an excessive amount of work stress can have the opposite effect.
+Therefore, the keyword here is “balance” — a healthy and balanced workplace can help spur employees’ productivity and contribution.